Evolutionary instability of selfish learning in repeated games: Introduction

-To describe how people learn new behaviors, the evolutionary literature has considered various cognitive processes.
-Whereas some models stipulate that individuals learn by imitating their peers \citep{szabo:PRE:1998,traulsen:JTB:2007b,amaral:PRE:2018}, others assume that learning is based on aspiration levels \citep{oechssler:JEBO:2002,du:2013}, reinforcement \citep{sandholm:BioSys:1996}, or introspection \citep{Hauser:Nature:2019}.
-Crucially, however, all these learning rules are based on the assumption that individuals strive to increase their immediate payoffs.
+To describe how people learn new behaviors, the respective literature has considered various cognitive processes.
+Some models stipulate that individuals learn by imitating their peers \citep{szabo:PRE:1998,traulsen:JTB:2007b,amaral:PRE:2018}, whereas others assume that learning is based on aspiration levels \citep{oechssler:JEBO:2002,du:2013}, reinforcement \citep{sandholm:BioSys:1996,masuda:BMB:2009}, or introspection \citep{Hauser:Nature:2019,couto:NJP:2022}.
+Crucially, however, learning rules are frequently based on the assumption that individuals strive to increase their own immediate payoffs.
+Although errors, mutations, and chance events may temporarily lead individuals to adopt inferior strategies, better performing strategies are favored on average.
 We refer to learning rules with this property as ``selfish learning.''
-Although errors, mutations, and chance events may temporarily lead a selfish learner to adopt inferior strategies, better performing strategies are favored on average.
-In fact, the property that individuals continually aim to improve their own immediate payoff has been considered a defining characteristic of evolutionary dynamics itself \citep{taylor:MB:1978,cressman:MSS:1997,friedman:JEE:1998,ferrer:GEB:2010,hofbauer:TE:2011}.

-In many cases, evolutionary models ask neither whether individuals actually learn based on strict payoff maximization nor whether they have an incentive to do so.
-Instead, it is often taken as a tacit assumption that immediate payoff maximization serves an individual's best interest \citep{szabo:PRE:1998,traulsen:JTB:2007b,oechssler:JEBO:2002,du:2013,sandholm:BioSys:1996,amaral:PRE:2018,Hauser:Nature:2019}.
-This assumption might be justified when interactions lack any strategic component (as in single-player optimization).
+In reality, many models ask neither whether individuals actually learn based on strict payoff maximization nor whether they have a long-run incentive to do so \citep{szabo:PRE:1998,traulsen:JTB:2007b,oechssler:JEBO:2002,du:2013,sandholm:BioSys:1996,masuda:BMB:2009,amaral:PRE:2018,Hauser:Nature:2019,couto:NJP:2022}.
+The assumption of selfish learning might be justified when interactions lack any strategic component (as in single-player optimization).
 However, the rationale for selfish learning is less clear in social dilemmas, where there are conflicts of interest between the individual and the group \citep{dawes:ARP:1980,kerr:TREE:2004,nowak:JTB:2012}.
-When social dilemmas give rise to multiple equilibria, selfish optimization may easily result in detrimental outcomes wherein everyone is worse off.
-If evolution acts not only upon the players' strategies but also upon the learning rules that determine how players choose their strategies, then it may select for different learning rules altogether.
+When social dilemmas give rise to multiple equilibria, selfish optimization may easily result in detrimental outcomes that are socially inefficient.
+This drawback is already well-recognized in the field of multi-agent reinforcement learning, where selfish learners are considered ``na\"{i}ve'' and serve as a benchmark for other learning rules \citep{foerster2018learning}.
+If selection acts upon the learning rules that determine how players choose strategies, then it may select for different learning rules altogether.